Albania–North Macedonia relations

-Albania–North Macedonia relations are diplomatic relations between the Republic of Albania and the Republic of North Macedonia.
-Both countries are full members of the Council of Europe and of the NATO.
+Albania and North Macedonia maintain diplomatic relations.
+Both countries are full members of the Council of Europe and of NATO.
 Both began European Union accession negotiations in March 2020.
-The Albanian language is an official language in Albania, while also being an official language in Macedonia on a municipal level, if the ethnic Albanian population exceeds 20%, and ethnic Albanians make up the second largest community in North Macedonia.
+The Albanian language is the official language of Albania, while also being co-official with the Macedonian language in North Macedonia on the state level, and on the municipal level, if the ethnic Albanian population exceeds 20%.
+Ethnic Albanians make up the second largest community in North Macedonia.

 History

 Albanians in North Macedonia are of interest to Albania.
 In the 1990s, issues revolving around the Albanian community fueled concerns in Albania of destabilisation in the new Macedonian state and possible Serbian intervention.
 Albania, through President Sali Berisha became one of the early states to recognise Macedonia in April 1993.
 The country was recognised by Albania under the United Nations (UN) provisional reference of the "former Yugoslav Republic of Macedonia", abbreviated as FYROM.

 Berisha viewed the existence of an independent Macedonia as important to Albanian interests in keeping apart Greece and Serbia (then part of FR Yugoslavia), and to preventing any possible encirclement of Albania.
 At the time, the close relationship between Greece and Serbia was a motivation for Berisha to seek close bilateral relations with Macedonia, in addition to political and economic matters.
 Berisha's recognition move resulted in criticism within Albania by the political opposition for not extracting concessions over the status of the Albanian minority in Macedonia.
 For Berisha, his position was that "an independent Macedonia is better than a Macedonia under Miloševič".
 Greece delivered a strongly worded reply regarding Albanian recognition and was displeased over the action.

 Separatist sentiments among Albanians in Macedonia were dissuaded by Albania in the aim of further stabilising Macedonia.
 Berisha attempted through limited influence to encourage the Albanian minority to engage with the Macedonian political system and to place their efforts toward stabilising the country.
 During the early years of the Macedonia naming dispute, Macedonia was under economic embargo by Greece.
 Greece suggested the name "Slavomacedonia" as a solution and Berisha, alongside other Albanians in the wider region strongly opposed Macedonia adopting that name.
 Albania gave its support to Macedonia through offering its transport and port infrastructure for use.
 Unlike Berisha, the stances of the political opposition Socialist Party and Democratic Alliance closely resembled the Greek position on the Macedonian naming dispute.
 They both criticised the policy platform of the Albanian government toward Macedonia as "tolerant and often irresponsible".
 Issues over the position and handling of the Albanian community in the Macedonian state continued to hamper the ability of both countries leadership to create good relations.